cincuranet/blog/_posts/2015-12-03-233537-two-interesting-edge-cases-for-when-clause.md

 Running this code will clearly show the exception is not handled.
 Whether the type is "compatible" with the `catch` clause or not doesn't matter (one might quickly try it changing the `when` clause to i.e. `when (Throw<InvalidCastException>(ex))`).

-Alright, so throwing exception is basically the same as returning false.
+Alright, so throwing exception is basically the same as returning `false`.

 #### Closing